www.DieselNet.com. Copyright © Ecopoint Inc. Revision 2015.07

 Please log in to view the complete version of this paper.

-Besides improved thermal efficiency, advantages of ceramic coatings which have been proposed include improved engine durability, reduction in erosion and corrosion, less internal friction, lowered noise and reductions in exhaust emissions.
+Besides improved thermal efficiency, additional potential advantages of TBCs include improved engine durability, reduction in erosion and corrosion, less internal friction, lowered noise and reductions in exhaust emissions.
 A lot of work has been done on evaluating the effects of in-cylinder coatings on diesel engine performance and emissions.
 The results have been inconclusive and often contradictory.
 While most of published studies report potential emission benefits, some claim that the coatings have detrimental effects on fuel mixing and combustion, thus, deteriorating the performance and emissions.
 There is a significant variability in the coating effect between different engine types.
 The emission benefit of coatings appears to be related to their enhancing effect on the thermal efficiency of the engine.
 Therefore, higher emission effectiveness of coatings may have been possible in older technology engines which were characterized by relatively low thermal efficiency.

-Effects of ceramic coatings on particular diesel emissions compiled from published experimental data are listed in Table 1.
+Effects of TBCs on particular diesel emissions compiled from published experimental data are listed in Table 1.

 |Emission||Effect of Coating|